damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 - textContent property which contains talk again message/command (which will be set on created element),
 - appropriate class refeferences (class reference name which will be set on created element),
 - style properties (name and value which will be set on created element),
-- listeners (event and cb which will be set on created element)
+- listeners (event and cb which will be set on created element).

 <br/>

-#### 1.3. removeElAmongElsFn
+### 1.3. removeElAmongElsFn

 The next helper in the sequence is called removeElAmongElsFn for remove the selected element from among other specified elements.

 <br/>

-Its implementation is shown below (scripts/helpers/removeElAmongElsFn.js):
+Its implementation is shown below:

 ```
+//scripts/helpers/removeElAmongElsFn.js file:

 import { types } from '/data/names.js'

 export default ({ elementToRemove, removeFromElements }) => {